A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Experiments

-We present the performances of TLF and existing methods on 20 pairs of SDD and TDD that are created from PIE dataset in Table~\ref{tab:pie_detail_accuracy}.
+In MTDS scenario, we first create (new) target and test datasets having 5\% and 95\% records, respectively of the original target dataset (discussed in Section~\ref{impact_targetdata}), and then evaluate and compare the performances of TLF and existing methods.
+We present the average performances of 10 runs of the methods on 20 pairs of SDD and TDD that are created from PIE dataset in Table~\ref{tab:pie_detail_accuracy}.

 For each method with suffix '-S', we first build a classifier by applying the method on the SDD.
 We then calculate the classification accuracy by applying the classifier on the test data.
-For example, for combination 1 (``PIE05$\mapsto$PIE07'') the classification accuracy of RF-S is 0.052 which is reported in the first row (under the RF-S column) in Table~\ref{tab:pie_detail_accuracy}.
+For example, for combination 1 (``PIE05$\mapsto$PIE07'') the classification accuracy of RF-S is 5.2$\pm$1.8 which is reported in the first row (under the RF-S column) in Table~\ref{tab:pie_detail_accuracy}.
 Similarly, for each method with suffix '-T', we first build a classifier by applying the method on the TDD and then calculate the classification accuracy by applying the classifier on the test data.
-For example, for combination 1 (``PIE05$\mapsto$PIE07 '') the classification accuracy of RF-T is 0.064 which is reported in the first row (under the RF-T column) in Table~\ref{tab:pie_detail_accuracy}.

 For each transfer learning method, we take both SDD and TDD as input of the method and get a classifier as output.
 We then calculate the classification accuracy by applying the classifier on the test data.
-For example, for combination 1 (``PIE05$\mapsto$PIE07 '') the classification accuracy of TLF is 0.338 which is reported in the first row (under the TLF column) in Table~\ref{tab:pie_detail_accuracy}.
-Bold values in the table indicate that TLF performs the best in all combinations.
+For example, for combination 1 (``PIE05$\mapsto$PIE07 '') the classification accuracy of TLF is 33.8$\pm$0.7 which is reported in the first row (under the TLF column) in Table~\ref{tab:pie_detail_accuracy}.
+The best results are highlighted in bold.
+TLF performs the best in all combinations.

 For each method, we also calculate the average classification accuracy from the classification accuracies of 20 combinations as shown in the last row of the table.
-The average classification accuracy of TLF is 0.472.
+The average classification accuracy of TLF is 47.2$\pm$0.8.
 It is clear from the experimental results that TLF outperforms other techniques on PIE dataset.

-Table~\ref{tab:oc_ng_vlsc_detail_accuracy} presents the classification accuracies of TLF and the existing methods on Office+Caltech (OC), 20-Newsgroups (NG) and VLSC datasets.
-For OC dataset, we present the performances of the techniques of 12 combinations of SDD and TDD in the top 12 rows of the table.
-Bold values in the table indicate that TLF performs the best in all combinations.
-For each method, we also calculate the average classification accuracy from the classification accuracies of 12 combinations as shown in the 13-th row of the table.
-The average classification accuracy of TLF is 0.400.
-The experimental results clearly indicate that TLF outperforms other methods on OC dataset.
+Table~\ref{tab:oc_detail_accuracy} presents the performances of TLF and existing methods on the OC dataset.
+The best results are highlighted in bold.
+TLF performs the best in all pairs.
+The overall average classification accuracies also clearly indicate that TLF outperforms other methods on OC dataset.